 What Side Effects Can Atazanavir Cause?

-Atazanavir can cause severe side effects.
-These include heart rhythm problems, severe rash, liver problems, and life-threatening drug interactions.
-(See the WARNING above.)
+Some side effects of atazanavir can be serious.
+Serious side effects of atazanavir include heart rhythm problems, severe rash, liver problems, and life-threatening drug interactions.
+(See the WARNING box above.)

 Other possible side effects of atazanavir include: